Legal

 Dangerous Goods means goods that are or may become dangerous, hazardous, explosive, flammable, combustible, corrosive, toxic, radioactive, infectious, noxious, odorous, unstable, contaminating, temperature-sensitive, pressurised or otherwise capable of causing damage, delay, injury, regulatory action or loss.

-Goods means cargo, goods, documents, packages, containers, pallets, equipment or other property in relation to which CODEX Freight provides or arranges Services.
+Goods means cargo, goods, documents, packages, containers, pallets, equipment or other property in relation to which Codex Freight provides or arranges Services.

 Loss means loss, damage, cost, expense, liability, claim, penalty, fine, duty, tax, charge, delay, detention, demurrage, storage, legal cost or other financial loss.